anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 own — the Pro entry's names a Pro pocket — so a statement that the release never shipped it has to be looked up at the base codename by hand, or the pass silently does nothing while appearing to work.

+The guess is a good one, which is why it is made at all: where VEX can speak to an inferred package the two agree about 98.5% of the time.
+Running the inference last means the other 1.5% is decided by the vendor rather than by precedence rules.

 ## USN fix-date overlay